Australian rules football culture: Racial vilification

+Player drug abuse

 Performance enhancing drug abuse is also rare according to official studies despite some high profile recent cases and criticisms from the media and government of the AFL's own anti-doping code which allows players to test positive twice to recreational drugs and still continue to play and remain anonymous.
 This relaxed approach does not comply with the World Anti-Doping Agencyprotocols.
 The AFL code bans all drugs listed in World Anti Doping Code.

 The AFL also has an illicit drugs policy.